neiios/sila/README.md

 As the last step in the installation process, the user can install the dotfiles from a personal git repository.
 You will need to enter your dotfile repo URL link.
 The git repository has to be public for the script to access it.
-The default value is `github.com/richard96292/dotfiles`.
+The default value is `https://github.com/richard96292/dotfiles`.
-Keep in mind that the `https://` part is not needed.
-The script adds it automatically.
 The script will search for an alis-install-script.sh in the root directory of the cloned repo and execute it.
 You can find an example of such a script in [my dotfiles repo](https://github.com/richard96292/dotfiles).